CorentinDeblock/node_s_app_readme/readme.md

 ![stringConnect](https://docs.atlas.mongodb.com/_images/gswa-driver-cso-example.png)

-DONT FORGET TO PUT YOUR PASSWORD ON ":password".
+**DONT FORGET TO PUT YOUR PASSWORD ON ":password" AND ALSO TO CHOOSE NODE JS DRIVER.**

 You are now ready to use your database with nodejs and mongoose.